sagemath/sage-archive-2023-02-01/README.md

    To reduce the terminal output during the build, type `export V=0`.
    (`V` stands for "verbosity".)

+   Some environment variables deserve a special mention: `CC`, `CXX` and `FC`.
+These variables defining your compilers can be set at configuration time and their values will be recorded for further use at build time and runtime.

    For an in-depth discussion of more environment variables for building Sage, see [the installation